urbit/urbit.org-reloaded/content/blog/agency-daos.md

 Enter the Agency DAO.
 The idea—a creative agency that solicits work, receives clients, hires creatives, and makes decisions all on the blockchain—is oft-discussed because it appeals to the crunchy, anti-establishment vibe at the core of every major ad agency.
 A trustless, leaderless creative community where everyone has equal voice and the best creative rises naturally to the top?
 The dream of the ‘90s come true!

-Unfortunately, decentralization in the ad world currently occupies much more podcast time than reality.,
+Unfortunately, decentralization in the ad world currently occupies much more podcast time than reality.

 ## Creative by Committee